We provide low-interest loans to rural healthcare providers who need to make capital improvements to continue providing modern, appropriate care.

-Since 1997, SCORH has successfully leveraged nearly $135 million dollars in coordination with local lenders, saving or creating over 838 jobs in rural South Carolina.
+Since 1997, SCORH has successfully leveraged nearly $137 million in coordination with local lenders, saving or creating more than 855 jobs in rural South Carolina.

-SCORH’s Revolving Loan Program assists rural health care facilities and providers in accessing affordable capital to meet their financial needs.
-By bringing together a variety of funding sources, SCORH is often able to provide lower interest rates and increase terms for these loans.
-Loans are used by South Carolina’s Rural Health Clinics, Federally Qualified Health Centers (FQHCs), private medical and dental practices, as well as rural hospitals, for renovation, new construction, purchasing major medical equipment, debt restructuring, establishing lines of credit, and financing Electronic Health Record systems.
+The South Carolina Office of Rural Health’s Revolving Loan Fund helps rural healthcare facilities and providers access affordable capital resources to meet their financial needs.
+By bringing together a variety of funding sources, SCORH is often able to provide lower interest rates and longer terms for these loans.
+Loans are utilized by South Carolina’s Rural Health Clinics (RHCs), Federally Qualified Health Centers (FQHCs), private medical and dental practices, and rural hospitals.
+These funds can be used to: